-Dental disease is one of the leading causes for veterinary visits in dogs.
-These costly visits can be easily prevented with routine dog dental care right at home.
+Dental problems are one of the frequent visits to veterinary clinics but this can be prevented with good routine care right at home.
 Regular dog teeth cleaning sessions are important for your dog’s overall health and quality of life.
-Many owners fail to understand that cleaning dog’s teeth at home is one of the best ways to prevent dental as well as overall health problems in their dogs as they age.
+Cleaning your dog’s teeth at home can be one of the best ways to prevent dental as well as overall health problems in their dogs as they age.

 Routine dog teeth cleaning can be done either at home or at your vet’s clinic.
 Many owners are unaware of the various ways to maintain their dog’s oral hygiene.
-This is where we want to help.
-This site will cover the basics of dog dental care.
+This is where we want to help, with the basics of dog dental care.
 We will also include information about different dog teeth cleaning products and the cost of dog teeth cleaning at the vet.

 Dental disease can lead to numerous local and systemic problems in canines.
 These problems can be easily avoided by good dog dental care practices.

 Poor dental hygiene in dogs can result in the following problems:

 - Formation of tartar and plaque on the teeth

 - Inflammation and swelling of the gums

 - Oral infections